EOSIO/eos/docs/02_cleos/03_command-reference/transfer.md

 ```sh
 cleos transfer inita tester 1000
 ```
-The response will look something like this
+The response should look something like this:

 ```json
 {